hansonkd/cables/README.md

 [
   # How long to wait in milliseconds for a connection from the pool
   pool_timeout: 5_000,
-  # How long to wait in milliseconds for a response before closing a connection.
+  # How long to wait in milliseconds for a response.
   conn_timeout: 5_000,
+  # When all connections have this many streams, open a new connection.
+  threshold: 10,
+  # How many requests to serve on a connection before closing
+  max_requests: :infinity,
-  # Number of streams per connection.
+  # Maximum number of streams per connection
   max_streams: 100,
-  # Number of connections that should stay open.
+  # Maximum number of connections
-  pool_size: 10,
+  max_connections: 10,
-  # Number of extra connections to create if pool is empty.
-When these connections are returned
+  # Minimum number of connections to hold open
-  # they will be closed without waiting for the TTL if the pool is full.
-  max_overflow: 0,
+  min_connections: 1,
   # Time in milliseconds that should pass without a request before the connection is closed
-  conn_ttl: 10_000,
+  connection_ttl: 10_000,
   # Extra connection options to pass to `:gun.open/3`
-  conn_opts: %{}
+  connection_opts: %{}
 ]
 ```